zuhlke/engineering-posts/drafts/cypress-app-actions-with-angular.md

 ---

 It was no surprise when Angular announced last August [on their official blog](https://blog.angular.io/the-state-of-end-to-end-testing-with-angular-d175f751cb9c) that they've decided to deprecate Protractor.
-Version 12 of Angular already added support for other e2e testing frameworks.
+They've been public about evaluating the future of Protractor and version 12 of Angular already added support for other e2e testing frameworks.
 At one of our customers, we therefore migrated the existing Protractor tests to Cypress.
 We used this as a chance to improve the tests themselves.
+One way to do this were Cypress app actions.

 ## The Problem